mik284/todo-api/README.md

 # TodoApi

 To start your Phoenix server:
+  * Run `docker-compose up --build` to start the database and the application OR
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`